Who are Factary?

 We provide elements of this data to clients to help with their fundraising, together with categories of wealth and gift capacity information relating to donors.
 This is based on publicly available data such as company annual accounts, career history (including remuneration and shareholdings), published rich lists, property values, land registry information and news articles.
 We may also research the known philanthropic and charitable interests of donors, key professional interests and networks together with society and club memberships.

-Factary does not collect and store data classified as ‘sensitive personal data’ under the DPA/GDPR, unless that data has clearly been released into the public domain by the individual themselves or where information is reported by reputable press sources and warranted for the purposes of due diligence.
-For example, information such as details of legal proceedings or criminal accusations will be researched and passed to clients to contribute to due diligence processes which enable the client to identify potential risks or gift acceptance or reputational/ethical harm.
+Any data Factary processes on behalf of its Clients (the data controllers) will consist of data stored and processed legally by the data controller or other data that is available in the public domain (which has either been released by the individual themselves or has been reported by reputable research & press sources).
+Where data that is classified as ‘sensitive’ is processed, this is warranted for the purposes of due diligence.
+For example, information such as details of past legal proceedings or criminal accusations will be researched and passed to clients to contribute to due diligence processes which enable the client to identify potential risks to gift acceptance or reputational/ethical harm.

 We only use the information we collect from publicly available sources to: